Nikhilraj081/HealTether/README.md

 ## Frontend App

-1. Go to Frontend folder and then run below command to start App:
+1. Go to frontend-app folder and then run below command to start App:
     ```bash
    npm install
    npm start